Texas A&M avoids an Ivy League upset by beating Yale 80-71 in NCAA Tournament

 With no NIL money to spend or scholarships to give, Yale (22-8) probably needed something close to a masterpiece to knock off one of the more athletic and stronger rebounding teams in the country.

-When John Townsend made a short turnaround from the paint with 8:36 left, Yale had trimmed its deficit to six and the upset looked in play.
+When Nick Townsend made a short turnaround from the paint with 8:36 left, Yale had trimmed its deficit to six and the upset looked in play.

 Jace Carter answered with a 3, then Andersson Garcia rejected Casey Simmons’ shot — one of four A&M blocks on the night.
 Then Carter got a putback off an offensive rebound — A&M leads the country in that category — to start a 9-0 run that was too steep for the Bulldogs.